ogra/effetune/readme.md

 - Real-time audio processing
 - Drag-and-drop interface for building effect chains
-- Expandable plugin system with categorized effects
+- Expandable effect system with categorized effects
 - Live audio visualization
 - Audio pipeline that can be modified in real-time
 - Offline audio file processing with current effect chain